urbanjost/apps/uni/README.md

 + identify lines in files that contain non-ASCII characters

-+ give line lengths as Unicode glyphs
++ give line lengths in units of Unicode glyphs instead of just bytes

++ render HTML character entities (ie. "&NAME;" and "&#NNNN;") to UTF-8

 ## EXAMPLES